aws/aws-pgsql-odbc/Maintenance.md

 # Maintenance Policy

-For `aws-pgsql-odbc` new features and active development always takes place against the newest version.
+New features will not be added for `aws-pgsql-odbc` going forward.
+New features and active development will take place in [aws-advanced-odbc-wrapper](https://github.com/aws/aws-advanced-odbc-wrapper).
 The `aws-pgsql-odbc` project follows the semantic versioning specification for assigning version numbers to releases, so you should be able to upgrade to the latest minor version of that same major version of the software without encountering incompatible changes (e.g., 1.1.0 → 1.3.x).